DrMrmld/latex-workshop-files/notes/Example 1/Example 1 - Creating Simple Documents.md

 For easier navigation, everything is split into several smaller notes.

+> [!tip]
+>
+> You may also encounter blocks of this type.
+Know that they'll contain useful tips for you.

+> [!info]
+>
+> Blocks of this type will contain somewhat advanced information.
+During your first reading, you can skip them or read them without trying to fully understand and/or memorize what's written to avoid overwhelming yourself.

 ## Compiling $\LaTeX$ Documents

 In this section, you will familiarize yourself with two ways you can compile LaTeX documents along with their pros/cons.